Sabrinas Organizing

 How to score the gnocchi pieces with a fork?

 Roll the piece of gnocchi with the back of the fork, pressing down gently toward the top.
-Then let it fall onto the floured tablecloth (Affiliate Link).
+Then let it fall onto the floured tablecloth (affiliate).

 Repeat these steps until all the gnocchi dough is finished.
 Let sit for an hour to dry.